 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school / College Whistle Blowing policy is located in the office.
+The school Whistle Blowing policy is located in the shared staff google drive.

 Whistleblowing: guidance and code of practice for employers is located: